isomerpages/govtech-corp/_careers/Students and Graduates/Overview.md

 <div class="isomer-card-body">
 <div class="isomer-card-title">Develop expertise in tech domains and hone leadership skills with Technology
 Associate Programme (TAP)</div>
+<div class="isomer-card-description">TAP is an exclusive two-year personalised programme designed for you to
+build a strong foundation towards becoming a technology leader.</div>
 <div class="isomer-card-link">Explore TAP</div>
 </div>
 </a>